 Brown Pelican Babies

-Brown Pelicans start out blind, pink, naked, and kind of ugly.
-Baby Brown Pelicans are altricial, meaning they depend completely on their parents for care.
+Brown pelicans start out blind, pink, naked, and ugly.
+Baby brown pelicans are altricial, meaning they depend entirely on their parents for care.
 Both parents feed the babies with partially digested food that they regurgitate into their throats.
 Birth order means a lot for this species, possibly because the first chick to hatch always has an advantage at feeding time.
 Chicks that hatch first are almost certain to fledge, while those that hatch second may fare just a little better than a coin toss.
 Third hatchings in a clutch have the deck stacked against them, with only a small chance of survival.

 Appearance of the State Bird of Louisiana

 The State Bird of Louisiana is unique in its appearance.
-No other bird looks quite like a Brown Pelican, in flight or on the ground.
-These huge birds, roughly the size of a full-grown goose, have a huge wingspan, reaching up to 7.6 feet.
+No other bird looks like a brown pelican, in flight or on the ground.
+These giant birds, roughly the size of a full-grown goose, have a huge wingspan, reaching up to 7.6 feet.
 Their wings naturally bow during flight.
-Their long bills can measure more than 13 inches in length, and they have a large, stretchy throat pouch they use for catching and eating prey.
+Their long bills can measure over 13 inches, and they have a large, stretchy throat pouch for catching and eating prey.

 Adult Brown Pelicans